Psykotikism/Mutant_Tanks/README.md

 		{
 			"Tank Name"				"Test Tank" // Tank has a name.
 			"Tank Enabled"			"1" // Tank is enabled.
-			"Type Limit"			"1" // Only 1 Test Tank can be alive at any given time.
 			"Skin-Glow Colors"		"255,0,0,255|255,255,0" // Tank has a red (skin) and yellow (glow outline) color scheme.
 		}
 	}